Verdigris: Toxicity

 Symptoms of toxicity include nausea, anemia and death, although widespread acquired immunity has been documented, as occurred with female workers in Montpellier.
 Nontoxic substitutes have been developed for some applications, such as art pigments.

 Uses

 Verdigris is a naturally occurring protective layer on metals such as copper, brass, and bronze.
-In addition to be a desirable artistic effect, it has been used primarily as a pigment and now-outdated medicinal preparations.
+In addition to being a desirable artistic effect, it has been used primarily as a pigment and in now-outdated medicinal preparations.

 When burned, verdigris produces a green flame.

 Pigment

 Verdigris has been used as a pigment since antiquity, including in paintings in Rome and Pompeii.
 The use of verdigris continued into the Middle Ages, Renaissance and Baroque paintings.
 It has been identified in The Last Supper (1306) by Giotto.
 During the 15th and 16th centuries, it was used in paintings for its transparency and brilliance.
 It was difficult to create strong green colors in paintings due to the limitations of the existing green, yellow and blue pigments.
 In early Italian, Netherlandish, and German paintings, verdigris was widely used to create pure green tones for landscapes and drapery, such as the green coat of Saint John in the Mond Crucifixion by Raphael.
 Verdigris was used as both glaze and opaque paint.
 When verdigris glaze was combined with lead white or lead-tin yellow, it created a deeply saturated green.
 It was used in oil-based house paint for French and Dutch country houses.
 Verdigris also was used as an imitation of 'Chinese varnish' on European lacquer.
 However, during the 19th century, the use of verdigris began to decrease as alternatives such as Emerald Green and viridian became more popular.